 - plan to have surgery

 - are breastfeeding.
 THALOMID must not be used by females who are breastfeeding.
-It is not known if THALOMID passes into your breast milk and harms your baby.
+It is not known if THALOMID passes into your breast milk and can harm your baby.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-THALOMID and other medicines may affect each other causing serious side effects.
+THALOMID and other medicines may affect each other, causing serious side effects.
+Talk with your healthcare provider before taking any new medicines.
 Certain medicines can affect the way that birth control pills, injections, patches, or implants work.
 You could become pregnant.
+See “What is the most important information I should know about THALOMID?”

 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist.